MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 1. Choose **Delete** on the command bar, or select the ellipses and then select **Delete**.

->[!NOTE]
+> [!NOTE]
-> Content you delete from the Learning App Content Repository will take approximately 24 hours to be removed from Viva Learning.
+> Viva Learning takes approximately 24 hours to remove content you delete from the Learning App Content Repository.

 ## Multi-geo